ngneat/elf/docs/docs/features/entities/active-ids.md

 ## Active Id

-To use this feature, provides the `withActiveId` props factory function to `createState`:
+To use this feature, provide the `withActiveId` props factory function in the `createState` call:

 ```ts
 import { createState, Store } from '@ngneat/elf';